-Weekend getaways doesn’t involve much work and documents checklist.
-However, if you are going to an international destination or a long holiday you have to organize yourself before travelling.
-Planning ahead makes your trip easier and hassle free.
+Weekend getaways don’t involve much work and documents checklist.
+However, if you are going to an international destination or a long holiday you have to organize yourself before traveling.
+Planning ahead makes your trip easier and hassle-free.

 Here it goes our 7 Essential Tips Before Travelling:

 (I´m so happy writing this post!
 I love to-do lists :-D)